 Consult below-par employees with an inspirational career tete-a-tete.

 As a manager, you are responsible for their growth and if one of them is getting behind, inspire them with a short career speech.
-Make them feel that they are wanted.
+Make them feel that you need them and that they play a vital role for the success of the company.
 Comfort their deflated working habits and revitalize their loyalty to both the company and to themselves.

 Implement company outings, orientations, and parties.

 Do this sparingly.
 You really do not want your employees to feel too secure and comfortable.
 Nonetheless, when you think that the office deserves a round of pool and pizza parties, do so occasionally.

 Talk about promotions and other award ceremonies.

 Treat your employees with awards.
 Make them feel like that they are walking on the red carpet for winning the “Employee of the Month” certificate.
-Nurture everyone’s careers with credit and citations.
+Nurture everyone’s careers with credit and citations to boost office morale.

 Be an instrument of motivation.